 Stir broth occasionally for faster cooling.
 You want the broth cooling as quickly as possible for food safety.
 Cool to 70°F before refrigerating.

-Refrigerate and Degrease
+Step 4: Refrigerate and de-fat

 Recipe FAQs

-To thaw broth, place containers from the freezer into the refrigerator for 24 hours and thaw slowly.
-Alternatively, place frozen containers in a sink with cold water to start the thaw, then place semi-frozen broth into a pot and heat over low until liquid.
-Do not leave broth out on the counter to thaw at room temperature as this is not food safe.
-It's called food temperature danger zone.
+There are multiple ways to thaw frozen broth.
+1) Place containers from the freezer into the refrigerator for 24 hours and thaw slowly.
+2) Place frozen containers in a sink with cold water to start the thaw, then place semi-frozen broth into a pot and heat over low until liquid.
+3) Use your microwave on a low setting such as manual defrost at about 40% power.
+When it is fairly thawed, transfer to a pot on the stovetop on low and finish thawing.

 You can use glass mason jars, square glass containers like these, or Souper Cubes are a terrific new option.
 I use the ½ cup, 1 cup, 2 cup sizes.